linode/docs/docs/security/securing-your-server.md

         logout

-8. Log in to your Linode as the new user by entering the following command.
+8. Login to your Linode as the new user by entering the following command.
 Replace *exampleuser* with your username, and the example IP address with your Linode's IP address:

         ssh exampleuser@123.456.78.90